 Capital Assets.
-The City's capital assets for its governmental and business type activities as of December 31, 2022, is shown below in capital asset table (net of accumulated depreciation).
+The City's capital assets for its governmental and business type activities as of December 31, 2023, is shown below in capital asset table (net of accumulated depreciation).
 These capital assets include land, structures, improvements, machinery and equipment, park facilities, roads, highways and bridges, and vehicles.
-The investment in capital assets increased in the current year.
+The total decrease in the City's investment in capital assets for the current fiscal year for governmental and business-type activities is due to 2022 improvement project was completed in 2023.